sjgray/VMD/readme.txt

 module to make connections easier, but the project seems to have been put on the back-burner.
 So, I am releasing the schematics and gerbers as-is in the hopes that it might be useful.

+FOLDERS

+VMD..........
+Main Visual Memory Display board CPU-Tap......
+6502/6510 breakout board with VMD connectors.
+		tabs can be removed if you just need the breakout pins.
+MemoryMaps...
+Memory Maps for CBM computers using 16x16 matrix organization

+WEB

 You can find more info on the project webpage: